cnleng/moo/README.md

 ### Preset

 Preset is not shown in the architecture graph but it's important.
-It is a design pattern learned from [micro](https://github.com/micro/micro), the microservice platform of the future, to initialize the components we have talked about above when starting up the Moo engine.
+It is a design pattern learned from [micro](https://github.com/micro/micro), the microservice platform of the future, to initialize the components we have talked about when starting up the Moo engine.
 By now, we have three preset defined as follows.

 - **local** for running Moo in your own local machine
 - **kubernetes** for running Moo in a k8s/k3s cluster